ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 On the second track this was a disastrous failure.
 I recorded two laps in the simulator manually in both directions.
-The Car stated each time with a sharp turn and hit the barrier between the two roads.
+Each time the car stated with a sharp turn and hit the barrier between the two roads.
 ![barrier image][image20]

-To overcome this behavior I placed the car in front of the barrier and performed a recorded sharp turn from the barrier away.
+To overcome this behavior I placed the car in front of the barrier and performed a recorded sharp turn away from the barrier.
 After doing this multiple times the car was able to start on the track without problems.
-With the two other places on the track where car was leaving the road I copied the process.
+I copied the process for the other two places on the track where car was leaving the road.

 At the end my training data contained around 18000 driving log lines with a total of 36.000 images